Train for Flat Abs: Bicycle

-Food for Flat Abs: Lean Meat
+Food for Flat Abs: Lean Protein

 Fat is not off the menu when you're trying to lose weight.
 You need some fat to help you build muscles.
 Just make sure it's the right kind.
 Sources of good fats include avocado, nuts, olive oil, and fatty fish, such as salmon.

 Fruits and vegetables should take up half your plate.
 Aim for a wide range of colors to nourish your body with an assortment of plant-based nutrients.
 These phytochemicals are good for your heart and fight some types of cancer.
-Plus, filling up on veggies may help you cut back on higher-calorie foods.
+Plus, filling up on veggies will help you cut back on higher-calorie foods.

 Why Focus on Flat Abs?

 Yes, you want a six-pack.
-But that’s not all you get when working on your abs.
-The abs are part of the core muscles that support all of your body's motions.
+But that's not all you get when working on your abs.
+The abs are some of the core muscles that support all of your body's motions.
 Firm abs will raise your overall fitness level and help your athletic performance.
 What's more, reducing your waist size may cut your risk of heart disease and diabetes.

 Pictures of the Best Flat-Abs Moves for Men